brian-trann/create-my-portfolio-site/README.md

 }
 ```
 ### Deploying
-There are many ways to deploy a React App.
-I used [Surge](https://surge.sh/)
+I used [Surge](https://surge.sh/), but there are many ways to deploy React apps.
+To name a few options: Vercel, AWS Amplify, Netlify, Firebase.

 ### Tests
 I have only implemented basic smoke and snapshot tests in order to make sure the components render.